onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 should be triggered.
 Some of the triggered actions may require a controller to make changes to the VNF through a VNF provided API.

-For a detailed comparison between ETSI NFV and OpenECOMP, refer to Appendix C - Comparison between VNF Guidelines and ETSI GS NFV-SWA 001.
+For a detailed comparison between ETSI NFV and ONAP, refer to Appendix C - Comparison between VNF Guidelines and ETSI GS NFV-SWA 001.